msalv/CaveSaveEditPro/README.md

 Save game file is usually located in the same directory as your Cave Story executable file.
 It is called ‘Profile.dat’

-If you have a Steam version of Cave Story+ installed then open Steam and go to your Library.
+If you have a Steam version of Cave Story+ installed then open Steam and go to your Library.<br/>
-Right-click the game and select ‘Properties’ from the context menu.
+Right-click the game and select ‘Properties’ from the context menu.<br/>
 In the ‘Properties’ window, go to the ‘Local Files’ tab and click ‘Browse Local Files’.

 To open a Profile.dat go to *File _→_ Open...* menu.